Chelsea, Quebec

-A sports complex, the Meredith Centre, was developed in 2012, neighboring Chelsea Elementary School.
+A sports complex, the Meredith Centre, was developed in 2012 next to Chelsea Elementary School.
 The complex hosts a hockey rink, community rooms, and soccer fields.
 The mayor of Chelsea, QC is Pierre Guénard.

 Part of the film Grey Owl was shot on the Gatineau River.
 A number of regionally and nationally well-known musicians, filmmakers, and artists live in Chelsea, including Ian Tamblyn.